inesgomes/db-patterns/README.md

 Accepted paper @ ReGenAI workshop - CVPR

-All experiments were conducted using a machine equipped with a Testa T4 GPU, ensuring sufficient computational power for training and inference phases.
+All experiments were conducted using a machine equipped with a Tesla T4 GPU, ensuring sufficient computational power for training and inference phases.

 ## Create Virtual Environment